 NOTE: Make sure to wear clean scrubs for the clinical skills portion of the CNA exam.

-If you are someone who is passionate about becoming a CNA and planning to take the CNA exam, but wondering what to bring to a CNA exam.
-This article would have given you a clear idea about the CNA exam and what to bring to a CNA exam.
+If you are someone who is passionate about becoming a CNA and planning to take the CNA exam, but wondering what to bring to a CNA clinical skills test.
+This article would have given you a clear idea about the CNA exam and what to bring to a CNA clinical skills test.
 It is good practice to arrive at least 30 minutes prior to the scheduled exam time.
 Make sure to bring the necessary documents with you to the examination site.
 Make sure you do not carry items that are prohibited inside the examination room or testing area.
 Practice each and every clinical skill until you are confident to perform them in front of the evaluator.